Speak With an Atlanta Work Injury Lawyer: (770) 922-3660

 Our founder and managing partner Mr. Hansford has been named to Georgia Super Lawyers® Rising Stars for 5 consecutive years – an achievement held by fewer than 2.5 percent of attorneys in the entire state.
-When you choose to work with our Georgia workers compensation death benefits Attorney, you can trust that your case is in good hands.
+When you choose to work with our Georgia workers’ compensation death benefits Attorney, you can trust that your case is in good hands.

 Georgia Death Benefits & Compensation for Fatal Work Accidents

 Georgia’s workers’ compensation act allows families to receive benefits when their loved one dies in a work-related accident.
-Death benefits are also available in the event when a worker dies as a result of occupational illness.
+Death benefits are also available in the event that a worker dies as a result of occupational illness.